KaulikMakwana/ExamImpCmds/Notes And commands.md

 if you have time Follow this tutorial only https://juggernaut-sec.com/nfs-no_root_squash/#Example_1_Crafting_an_Exploit_for_a_Root_Shell or
-### Perform vertical privilege escalation of a root user, and enter the flag
+### Perform vertical privilege escalation of a root user
 Exploiting misconfigured NFS (port 2049)

 * `nmap -sV —p 2049 IP/Subnet`